 About The Show

-The .NET Core Podcast is the only podcast devoted to Microsoft's .NET technologies, spreading knowledge on what you can build with it, and what the community are building.
 This podcast is created by Jamie Taylor with contributions from developers in the .NET community.

 Jamie’s responsibilities with regards to the podcast are: